callmekass/callmekass/README.md

 <h3>ABOUT ME</h3>

 - ⚡ Currently learning the MERN stack
-- 🤖 Network security hobbyist
+- 🤖 Network security enthusiast
 - 👩‍💻 Proud woman in STEM
 - 🌱 I like plants